Noahlie07/NotesOnEverythingCoding/Docker/IntrotoDocker.md

 Docker Containers:
 - the thing that actually runs the image / running instance of an image.
 - multiple containers can run the same image (if you want to run an application on multiple containers)

+#### Docker Repositories
+Docker Repositories are essentially online repositories that store and distribute docker images.
+Developers can push their own images in order to share them, and can also pull images from other developers to use.
+Companies like MongoDB, Milvus, etc, push their applications' images onto docker repos so that everyone can run their application in docker.
+These images for large/well-known applications are called official **images**.
+"Docker Hub" is the biggest docker registry, and contains lots of official images.